burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.2_triangles/triangles/README.rst

 Summary
 =======

-In 17 minutes, you have mastered two approaches to triangle rasterization.
+In this exercise, you have mastered two approaches to triangle rasterization.

 **Key Takeaways:**